daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ML models are only as good as the data that powers them and MF is no exception to that rule.
-To demonstrate why sparsity is a problem, let's consider a wild edge case that you'd likely never encounter - but that really is more of a thought experiment.
+To demonstrate why sparsity is a problem, let's consider a thought experiment.

 Let's continue with the scenario from above, $24$ users and $24$ items, but let's add an evil twist so that each user has purchased only one